Have You Suffered An Injury at Work in Louisiana? Get Gordon!

 The workers’ compensation insurance carried by Louisiana businesses helps cover most of the costs sustained by their employees when they’re injured on the clock.
 Your employer’s workers’ comp insurance can help you pay for the following:

-• Accidents or injuries that happened on the job
+• Accidents or injuries that happened on the job.

-• Lost wages, also known as indemnity benefits
+• Lost wages, also known as indemnity benefits.

-• Disability benefits, if you’re unable to return to work
+• Disability benefits, if you’re unable to return to work.

-• Ongoing care, like physical therapy or rehabilitation
+• Ongoing care, like physical therapy or rehabilitation.

-• Funeral costs in the tragic event of a death at work
+• Funeral costs in the tragic event of a death at work.

-• Illness
+• Illness.

-• Repetitive stress injuries
+• Repetitive stress injuries.

 What Qualifies Me for Workers’ Compensation Coverage?

 Workers’ compensation coverage in Louisiana provides benefits to employees who are injured or become ill as a result of their work duties.
-To be eligible for workers’ comp coverage, several requirements must be met.

-First, you must be considered an employee and not an independent contractor.
+1. You must be considered an employee and not an independent contractor.
 Independent contractors are typically not covered by workers’ compensation laws, as they are not considered employees.

-Second, the employer must provide workers’ compensation coverage.
+2. The employer must provide workers’ compensation coverage.
 Louisiana law requires most employers to carry workers’ compensation insurance or have self-insurance.
 This ensures that employees have access to the benefits they are entitled to if they experience a work-related injury or illness.

-Last, the injury or illness must occur while the employee is performing work duties.
+3. The injury or illness must occur while the employee is performing work duties.
 Workers’ compensation benefits are designed to cover injuries that arise out of and in the course of employment.
 This means that the injury or illness must be directly related to the employee’s work activities.

 Caution: Certain individuals may be exempt from workers’ compensation coverage in Louisiana.
 These exemptions include domestic employees, certain public officials, and employees of agricultural operations with less than five regular employees.